AnomalyMatch: Discovering Rare Objects of Interest with Semi-supervised and Active Learning: Results

 There is a significant difference in volunteer votes and \texttt{AnomalyMatch} scores for images with colour errors, images containing artifacts and ring galaxies, to which \texttt{AnomalyMatch} assigned low scores.
 These were likely not represented in our training sample and not included while conducting active learning.
 The bottom row of the normal images in Figure \ref{fig:200-200galaxyzoo_grid_comparison} shows that \texttt{AnomalyMatch} disagreed with volunteers by ranking as anomalous noisy images or ones with small and close, possibly interacting, companions and weak but possible tidal features.
 Meanwhile, anomaly images of overlapping sources were typically ranked much lower (bottom left) than by users.
 The disagreement in the normal class likely stems from the difficulty for the volunteers to visually identify merger signatures that are more easily found by \texttt{AnomalyMatch}.

 Figure \ref{fig:200-200_score_histogram} shows the distribution of scores given by \texttt{AnomalyMatch} to normal and anomalous images as ranked by the volunteers.
 The score distribution for normal images (blue) is highly skewed towards low scores.
 In contrast, the distribution for anomalies (red) is comparatively more bimodal.
-While most anomalies recieve high scores, there is also a small overdensity at low scores.
+While most anomalies receive high scores, there is also a small overdensity at low scores.
 Examples of anomalies that fall into this overdensity - i.e. anomalies `missed' by \texttt{AnomalyMatch} - are the dual-core galaxies in the bottom left of Figure \ref{fig:200-200galaxyzoo_grid_comparison}.
 This also reinforces that during active learning a user should also consider what is being misclassified by the model to correct its behaviour.

 Table~\ref{tab:galaxyzoo_results} summarises our performance metrics across different breakdowns of labelled vs unlabelled data in training.
 The best performance is achieved by the evenly split model with 200-200 anomaly-normal labels, with top-scoring 0.1\% precision of $(40 \pm 10) \%$.
 For the more likely real-world setup of 6-394, we measure mean precisions of $(31.93 \pm 9.84)$\% and $(19.27\pm 3.69)$\% in the top-scoring 0.1\% and 1\% of anomalies observed.
+We also add here the number of anomalies detected in the top 100 and top 1000 scored images, averaged across each seed.